erf-model/ERF/paper/paper.md

 that evolves cloud water and cloud vapor, as well as a single-moment model that additionally allows for cloud ice, rain, hail, graupel and snow.
-Two Large Eddy Simulation (LES) models -- Smagorinsky and Deardorff -- as well as a MYNN Level 2.5 Planetary Boundary Layer (PBL) scheme - are available as run-time potions.
+Two Large Eddy Simulation (LES) models -- Smagorinsky and Deardorff -- as well as a MYNN Level 2.5 Planetary Boundary Layer (PBL) scheme - are available as run-time options.

 The spatial discretization in ERF uses the classic Arakawa C-grid with scalar quantities at cell centers and normal velocities at cell faces.